Darianlmj/Darianlmj/README.md

 ### Hi there 👋

-#### I'm a 3rd Year Computer Science student at UNSW Sydney.
+#### I'm a Graduate Computer Science student at UNSW Sydney.
 In addition to that, I'm also a Casual Academic and the UI/UX director for [CSESoc](https://csesoc.unsw.edu.au) where I am helping to unify the design of the society's flagship projects.

 ### Projects that I've worked on